-Moving to another country can present a plethora of opportunities, whether for work, school or simply to explore a new culture.
+Moving overseas can present a plethora of opportunities, whether for work, school or simply to explore a new culture.

 Overseas migration is popular among Australians, with 302,000 people moving away from the country from September 2018 to September 2019, according to the Australian Bureau of Statistics.
 Australia is also an alluring destination for others from around the world who wish to get to know the unique qualities of the country.
 More than 534,000 people moved to Australia last year.

-While deciding to live in another country is exciting, there's a lot of preparation that goes into such a big move.
-Here are four things to consider before you begin packing your bags.
+While deciding to live in another country is exciting, there’s a lot of preparation that goes into such a big move.
+Here are some important things to consider before you begin packing your bags.